 This immediately proves how the trilinear polar of any point on the circumcircle passes through the symmedian point.

-Counting the general number of tangents to a degree-n curve
+Counting the general number of tangents to a degree-n projective curve

 The standard proof .